teal-language/tl/docs/tutorial.md

 ```
 function test(...: number)
    print(...)
 end

 test(1, 2, 3)
 ```

-In case your function returns a variable amount of values, you may also declare variadic return types by using the following syntax:
+In case your function returns a variable amount of values, you may also declare variadic return types by using the `type...` syntax:

 ```
 function test(...: number): number...
    return ...
 end

 local a, b, c = test(1, 2, 3)